-As you may know, a Jira issue can have links to other issues or external web pages.
-Once OSLC Connect for Jira is installed and configured, you will be able to create another kind of links: Collaboration Links.
-These links relate the issue with ALM applications artifacts, notably OSLC Remote Application artifacts.
-The relationship type is set by the Collaboration Link type and the available ones depend on the remote artifacts types wanting to link.
+Out of the box, a Jira issue can have links to other issues or external web pages.
+Once OSLC Connect for Jira is installed and configured, another kind of link can be created: Collaboration Links.
+These links relate the issue with ALM applications' artifacts (the OSLC Remote Application artifacts).
+The link relationship is determined by the Collaboration Link type, and available link types are determined by configurations done at server and project level administration.

 Morebutton in the